h3mps/h3mps.github.io/content/publication/hempel-wealth-inequality-2025/index.md

 ---
 title: New Estimates of Wealth Inequality in Canada
 authors:
-- admin
+- Alexander Hempel
 date: '2025-02-01'
 publishDate: '2025-07-23T00:39:17.522086Z'
-publication: '[R&R at the Canadian Journal of Economics]'
+publication: '\n [R&R at the Canadian Journal of Economics]'
 publication_types:
 - manuscript
 abstract: Measures of wealth inequality are important indicators, but only exist in